ipfs-examples/helia-examples/examples/helia-script-tag/README.md

       * Node Status - shows either "Online" or "Offline".
       * ID - Shows the PeerId of your Helia node.
       * Discovered Peers - The count of peers discovered.
 Check the event log at the bottom of the page to see their IDs.
       * Connected Peers - The count of peers your helia node is connected to.
-A list of their IDs will render if the value is > 0.
+Also, a list of their `PeerId`s will render if the count is > 0.
 3. Suggestions: Try out these code snippets in your browser terminal, in order.
 4. Event Log: Elapsed-TimeStamped messages showing you some of what Helia and it's managed libp2p node are doing.
 This event log shows:
    * instantiation of the libp2p instance passed to helia